NGC 520

 The main galactic component is being viewed edge-on, making it fainter in the optical band.
 The secondary component is brighter but less massive than the main, and is located to the northwest.
 They are separated by a dark lane of dust.
 The region of the galaxies outside their nuclei experienced a period of increased star formation roughly around the time they began to interact.
 Two dwarf objects are located in the vicinity of this merging pair, and one of them, designated UGC 957, is located in the northern tidal tail – it may be the result of the interaction.

 When viewed in the X-ray band, the interacting galaxies appear around half as luminous as expected given their merger state.
 Analysis of the gas and molecular features suggests the secondary merger component is gas poor.
 Most of the star formation, therefore, took place in the gas-rich main component to the southeast.
 15 X-ray sources are detected within the merger, with many of them displaying long-term variability.
 A large galactic wind is evident, being driven by the starburst activity.

 Supernova

 One supernova has been observed in NGC 520: SN 2025zjx (Type II, mag.
 21.68) was discovered by Pan-STARRS on 29 September 2025.

+NGC 470 Group

+It is part of a galaxy group known as NGC 470 Group or LGG 20.
+It has at least 3 members, which are NGC 474, NGC 470 and UGC 957.